starinje/moneyd-quickstart/README.md

 - LEDGER_SECRET - required only for livenet operation

-The Moneyd instance is now accessible at port 7768
+The Moneyd instance is now accessible at localhost:7768